mc-wiki/minecraft-mod-heywiki/README.md

 ### How to use

 1. Install the mod.
-You can download it from [CurseForge](https://curseforge.com/minecraft/mc-mods/hey-wiki) or [Modrinth](https://modrinth.com/mod/hey-wiki).
+You can download it from [Modrinth](https://modrinth.com/mod/hey-wiki) or [CurseForge](https://curseforge.com/minecraft/mc-mods/hey-wiki).
 Don't forget to install the [dependencies](#dependencies).
-2. Point at a block/entity with your crosshair or hover over an item in your inventory with your pointer.
+2. Point at a block/entity with your crosshair or hover over an item in your inventory with your cursor.
-3. Press the keybind (default: H).
+3. Press the keybind (default is H).
 4. Either confirm the action or copy the link to your clipboard in the screen that pops up.

 ### Configuration